Tá na Teachtaí Ó Cuív, Sherlock agus Heydon as láthair mar sin glaoim ar an Teachta Rabbitte chun ceist Uimh. 10 a chur.

 I thank the Minister for her response.
 I acknowledge the Better Outcomes Brighter Futures programme.
 It is a fairly comprehensive report and it is fair to acknowledge that the issue of obesity requires a whole of Government response and not just the Department of Children and Youth Affairs, but in terms of youth work, the Department has a particular role to play to ensure that for those who are engaged in youth work, this is at the top of their agenda.

-I am not a member of the Joint Oireachtas Committee on Children and Youth Affairs but I acknowledge that it recently published a very detailed report with a significant number of recommendations.
+I am not a member of the Oireachtas Joint Committee on Children and Youth Affairs but I acknowledge that it recently published a very detailed report with a significant number of recommendations.
 I take it that the Minister has read it and while the recommendations do not all directly relate to her, I ask that the recommendations that she has control and influence over are acted on in a prompt manner.

 Yes, that is important and we need to ensure that we are doing that.
 By considering that and looking at it in the context of the youth organisations, the youth sector and the strategies that have been there in the past, as I understand it the actions are focused on developing the obesity policy action plan, setting out a national physical activity plan and continuing to support and build on existing youth arts provision.

 We have probably been quite good at the development of these plans and identifying the actions.
-The Deputy is asking that we ensure that in the provision of resources, both directly to some of these organisations and small groups on the ground but also to the national organisations, we ensure that monitoring and the more proactive aspect of implementation takes place and also that we take account of the work of the committee.
+The Deputy is asking that we ensure that in the provision of resources, both directly to some of these organisations and small groups on the ground but also to the national organisations, we ensure that monitoring and the more proactive aspect of implementation take place and also that we take account of the work of the committee.

 I will endeavour to take three questions from Deputies Moynihan, Wallace and Mitchell within limited time so I ask Deputies to be as brief as possible in their introductions to try to accommodate everyone.